 If a battered woman leaves their residence, she should take her children with her.
 She should not leave them with the abuser.
 She may face difficulty or delays in getting custody of the children if they are left with the abuser.
 If the victim has already left the house, but can go back to get the children safely, she should do so immediately, if she feels that she or her children are in imminent danger, she should call the police and have them accompany her to retrieve the children and/or personal belongings.

-Characteristics of the male batterer:
+Characteristics of abusers:

-Jekyll and Hyde personalities
+- Jekyll and Hyde personalities

-May have other problems with the law
+- May have other problems with the law

-Explosive temper; flies into a rage without provocation
+- Explosive temper; flies into a rage without provocation

-Denies or claims he can’t remember the beatings or their severity
+- Denies or claims he can’t remember the beatings or their severity

-Once wife returns, the cycle continues
+- Once wife or partner returns, the cycle continues

-Many batterers may have been raised in violent homes, growing up believing that hurting people is normal.
+Many batterers and abusers may have been raised in violent homes, growing up believing that hurting people is normal.
 People with this point of view most likely have issues in dealing with conflict and use violence to deal with their anger.